-Northern Hemisphere winter storm tracks and their relation to winter weather are investigated using CFSR data.
+Northern Hemisphere winter storm tracks and their relation to winter weather are investigated using NCEP CFSR data.
 Storm tracks are described by isentropic PV maxima within a Lagrangian framework; these correspond well with those described in previous studies.
-Our diagnostics focus on strong-storm tracks, which are comprised of storms that achieve a maximum PV exceeding the mean value by one standard deviation.
+The current diagnostics focus on strong-storm tracks, which comprise storms that achieve a maximum PV exceeding the mean value by one standard deviation.
 Large increases in diabatic heating related to deep convection occur where the storm tracks are most intense.
 The cyclogenesis pattern shows that strong storms generally develop on the upstream sectors of the tracks.
-Intensification happens towards the eastern North Pacific and all across the North Atlantic Ocean, where enhanced storm track-related weather is found.

-In this study, the relation of storm tracks to near-surface winds and precipitation is evaluated.
-The largest increases in storm track-related winds are found where strong storms tend to develop and intensify, while storm precipitation is enhanced in areas where the storm tracks have the highest intensity.
-Strong storms represent about 16% of all storms but contribute 30-50% of the storm precipitation in the storm track regions.
-Both strong-storm related winds and precipitation are prone to cause storm-related losses in the eastern US and North American coasts.
-Over the oceans, maritime operations are expected to be most vulnerable to damage offshore of the US coasts.
+Intensification happens toward the eastern North Pacific and all across the North Atlantic Ocean, where enhanced storm-track-related weather is found.
+In this study, the relation of storm tracks to nearsurface winds and precipitation is evaluated.
+The largest increases in storm-track-related winds are found where strong storms tend to develop and intensify, while storm precipitation is enhanced in areas where the storm tracks have their highest intensity.
+Strong storms represent about 16% of all storms but contribute 30%-50% of the storm precipitation in the storm-track regions.
+Both strong-storm-related winds and precipitation are prone to cause storm-related losses in the eastern U.S. and North American coasts.
+Over the oceans, maritime operations are expected to be most vulnerable to damage offshore of the U.S. coasts.
 Despite making up a small fraction of all storms, the strong-storm tracks have a significant imprint on winter weather in North America potentially leading to structural and economic loss.

-1. INTRODUCTION
+1. Introduction

-Two well-documented mid-latitude winter storm tracks in the Northern Hemisphere (NH) 2 affect North American weather and climate: the Pacific storm track which extends eastward 3 across the North Pacific Ocean, and the Atlantic storm track which extends northeastward across 4 5 the North Atlantic Ocean.
-Elsewhere in the NH mid-latitudes there is the Mediterranean storm track which spans eastward across the Mediterranean Sea to the Middle East (Hoskins and 6 7 Hodges 2002).
-The storm tracks are characterized as large narrow bands of high baroclinic insta-8 bility along which individual storms tend to propagate, and are maintained by the continuous downstream development of baroclinic disturbances (Simmons and Hoskins 1979; Wallace et al. 9 10 1988; Orlanski and Chang 1993).
-The upper-tropospheric winds (i.e., the 200-hPa jet stream) and divergence aloft produce cyclonic circulation poleward of the zonal flow, enhancing cyclonic 11 12 shear and generating upstream confluence that can predominantly maintain the mean baroclinicity needed for continued downstream eddy activity (Wallace et al. 1988; Hoskins and Valdes 13 1990).
-Even in cases of weaker instability, the downstream radiation of kinetic energy in the 14 form of ageostrophic geopotential fluxes contributes to the growth and intensification of new ed-15 16 dies at the expense of upstream decaying eddies (Simmons and Hoskins 1979; Orlanski and Chang 1993).
-Baroclinic disturbances propagate downstream as large-scale wave packets with a 17 group velocity that primarily dictates the speed at which new eddies develop (Orlanski and 18 19 Chang 1993).
+Two well-documented midlatitude winter storm tracks in the Northern Hemisphere (NH) affect North American weather and climate: the Pacific storm track, which extends eastward across the North Pacific Ocean, and the Atlantic storm track, which extends northeastward across the North Atlantic Ocean.
+Elsewhere in the NH midlatitudes there is the Mediterranean storm track, which spans eastward across the Mediterranean Sea to the Middle East (Hoskins and Hodges 2002).
+The storm tracks are characterized as large narrow bands of high baroclinic instability along which individual storms tend to propagate, and are maintained by the continuous downstream development of baroclinic disturbances (Simmons and Hoskins 1979; Wallace et al. 1988; Orlanski and Chang 1993).
+The upper-tropospheric winds (i.e., the 200-hPa jet stream) and divergence aloft produce cyclonic circulation poleward of the zonal flow, enhancing cyclonic shear and generating upstream confluence that can predominantly maintain the mean baroclinicity needed for continued downstream eddy activity (Wallace et al. 1988; Hoskins and Valdes 1990).
+Even in cases of weak instability, the downstream radiation of kinetic energy in the form of ageostrophic geopotential fluxes contributes to the growth and intensification of new eddies at the expense of upstream decaying eddies (Simmons and Hoskins 1979; Orlanski and Chang 1993).
+Baroclinic disturbances propagate downstream as large-scale wave packets with a group velocity that primarily dictates the speed at which new eddies develop (Orlanski and Chang 1993).